 WCGL staff work to help women reach financial independence.

 - We know that people do best when they have stable employment.
-WCGL staff work with our clients and recommend steps to take to find quality, stable employment.
+WCGL staff works with our clients and recommends steps to take to find a quality, stable employment.

-- WCGL staff also works with clients to make a budget and take ownership over their finances.
+- WCGL staff also works with clients to make a budget and take ownership of their finances.

 In 2019, 1 in 4 women and 1 in 7 men will experience physical violence by their intimate partner at some point during their lifetimes.
 About 1 in 3 women and nearly 1 in 6 men experience some form of sexual violence during their lifetimes.

 Trauma can cause feelings of intense helplessness and intense fear.